nhieubrian/AWS-GameLift-Tutorial/README.md

 In these functions, you will find sections where you will need to input the identification from the next sections.

-## Setting up your Cognito User Pool:
+## Setting up your Cognito user pool:
 *This is how we track users and enable the Google Sign In*

 - Navigate: Manage User Pools -> Create User Pool -> $(NAME) -> Review Defaults -> Create Pool